MargheritaZanchini/RoutingSim/README.md

 # RoutingSim
-Simple simulation of the Distance Vector Routing Protocol using Python.
+Simple simulation of the Distance Vector Routing algorithm using Python.